sowcow/blog/content/posts/the-departed.md

 ---

 Spectacular rat race.
-I probably missed all the fun in the first half, but then it gets metaphorical all over the place.
+It seems that I missed all the fun in the first half, but then it gets metaphorical all over the place.
+So, it is my kind of movie, despite initially being in disguise.